What Is the Cheapest Parrot?

 Some parrots can mimic human speech better than others, so if you’re looking for a talking bird that can carry on a conversation, you’ll want to research which species are the best at imitating human speech.

-ALSO READ: How to Train an African Grey Parrot Not to Bite?
+ALSO READ: How to Train a Parrot to Talk?

 The second thing to consider is where you purchase your bird.
 Pet stores tend to charge more for talking birds than breeders or avian rescues.